joshfootman/task06-tutorial/README.md

 You will be doing all work inside the `/ui` directory, making all api calls to the GraphQL server inside the `/graphql` directory.

-There are 6 core tasks that you will need to complete and an additional bonus task if you have time.
-These tasks can be seen [below](#tasks).
+There are 6 core tasks that you will need to complete and an additional bonus task if you have time, make sure you complete these tasks in sequence.
+The details of these tasks can be found inside the `/tasks` directory.

 All libraries have already been installed inside the UI's `package.json` that you will need to build the application.
-These libraries can be seen [below](#libraries).
+Read through the architecture docuemnts inside `/architecture` directory to get an understanding of how you should be building the application.

 ## Data Structure